-HS EDUC 706: Management and Leadership in Health Professions Education community practice contexts to their own current or desired practice environments.
+HS EDUC 706: Management and Leadership in Health Professions Education

+In this course, an inter-professional team facilitates discussions as students relate the theoretical and conceptual fundamentals of educational leadership in academic health sciences and community practice contexts to their own current or desired practice environments.
 Leadership, planning, mentorship, communication and safety, motivation, and the change process are highlighted through online asynchronous learning, discussions, and student assessment.
 Synchronous course orientation will provide an opportunity for students to immerse themselves.
 This course is offered online.